You are invited to a pilgrimage toward the National Catholic Youth Conference

 – how do we get there and get around?

-We will travel by bus to Indianapolis; at a later date our group will depart early in the morning on Wednesday, Nov 13.
-The Diocese will provide bus transportation from the hotel to the conference center.
-We will depart Indianapolis after the closing Mass on Saturday night and arrive home Sunday morning Nov 17 between 7-9 AM.
+We will travel by bus to Indianapolis.
+Our group will depart early in the morning on Wednesday and arrive in time for dinner in Indianapolis, we will get a good nights’ sleep and be ready for our Diocesan Gatherings and the opening of NCYC on Thursday.
+The Diocese will also provide bus transportation from the hotel to the conference center.
+We will depart Indianapolis after the closing Mass on Saturday night and arrive home Sunday morning between 7-9 AM.

 – much does it cost to attend NCYC?

-This pilgrimage typically costs $600-$800, which will includes Diocesan registration fees t-shirts, bus transportation to Indianapolis and back & forth from the hotel, our retreat fee, food and parish t-shirt.
+This pilgrimage typically costs $600-$800, which will includes Diocesan registration fees t-shirts, bus transportation to Indianapolis and back & forth from the hotel, our parish NCYC retreat fee, food and parish t-shirt.

 – can I afford it??